Shahnazi2002/CircleClass/README.md

-# CircleClass
-Python Class Exercise: Calculate the circumference and area of a circle.
+**Python Class Exercise:** Calculate the circumference and area of a circle.